In addition to our comprehensive health benefits, employees who are benefits eligible can take advantage of these FLC specific benefits and perks.

 Please familiarize yourself with the Employee Tuition Waiver Policy prior to beginning the tuition waiver process.

 Please note that employees who want to use this benefit must be admitted through FLC's admission processes and must meet the application deadlines of August 1 for Fall semester, December 1 for Spring semester, and April 1 for the Summer semester.

 Complete Tuition Waiver

 Thank you for your interest in the benefit of tuition reduction for spouses and children of Fort Lewis College employees.
 Please familiarize yourself with the Tuition Reduction Policy prior to beginning the tuition reduction process.

-The spouse and/or dependent child (children) of an eligible employee shall be eligible to receive a tuition reduction benefit if admitted to the College and enrolled in a degree program.
-Employees with an FTE of 50% or greater are eligible to apply.
+The spouse and/or dependent child (children) of an eligible employee shall be eligible to receive a tuition reduction benefit if admitted to the College.

 The award is twenty‐five percent (25%) of the student’s share of in‐state tuition for regular on‐campus courses.